 At the moment a group of interested community and church members is in the middle of applying for grants to undertake a big project centred around St John's Church at Hall Waberthwaite.
 We have five main aims:

-What we want to do on this site is to keep interested people up to date with progress and plans.
+What we want to do on this website is to keep interested people up to date with progress and plans.

 There are lots of ways to be involved:

-This will be a project running over a few years, and it will be a while before there's work happening on site, so keep an eye on the blog to find out what's happening behind the scenes.
+This will be a project running over a few years, and it will be a while before there's work happening on site, so keep an eye on this site to find out what's happening behind the scenes.
 We'll be explaining what is happening and why, as well as sharing pictures of the work and any discoveries we make.

 We're interested in ideas, information or photos, particularly any which help us understand the history of the site at Hall Waberthwaite.
 They can be emailed to firstname.lastname@example.org